Help us protect our democracy during this year’s NC legislative session

 Sign up for important updates:

 The 2023 North Carolina legislative session is underway.
-And our Common Cause NC will be right there at the legislature throughout the year, serving as “the People’s lobby.”
+And our Common Cause NC team will be right there at the legislature throughout the year, serving as “the People’s lobby.”
 We’ll be speaking up for everyday North Carolinians, working for a stronger democracy and holding lawmakers accountable to the public.

 During this year’s legislative session we will work with members from both parties to: